Content Extract API

 To upgrade your current subscription plan, simply go to the pricing page of the API and select the plan you want to upgrade to.
 The upgrade will be instant, allowing you to immediately enjoy the features of the new plan.
 Please note that any remaining calls from your previous plan will not be carried over to the new plan, so be aware of this when upgrading.
 You will be charged the full amount of the new plan.

-To see the maximum number of API requests your plan allows, check the β€˜X-Zyla-RateLimit-Limit’ header.
+To see the maximum number of API requests your plan allows, check the β€˜X-Zyla-RateLimit-Limit’ response header.
 For instance, if your plan includes 1000 requests per month, this header will display 1000.

 The β€˜X-Zyla-RateLimit-Reset’ header shows the number of seconds until your rate limit resets.
 This tells you when your request count will start fresh.
 For example, if it displays 3600, it means 3600 seconds are left until the limit resets.